These tips help protect your business from computer-related security risks ranging from natural disaster to malicious attacks.

 We’ve seen situations where current employees were using passwords of former employees to access information inappropriately.
 We’ve also seen e-mail accounts of former employees become black holes for customer and supplier e-mails.
 These unsuspecting folks continue to send them e-mail, but the company no longer has anyone checking that address.

-The lesson: when employees leave, immediately redirect their incoming e-mail, change their passwords, and delete their user accounts.
+The lesson: when employees leave, immediately redirect their incoming e-mail, change their passwords, and suspend or delete their user accounts.

 Another reason to disable and redirect the e-mail accounts of former employees: employees also sometimes set up their business e-mail account to automatically forward everything to a personal account so that it’s more convenient to check e-mail at home, for example.